Student Programs and Activities (SPA)

 New Student Programs (NSP)

-New Student Programs (NSP) exists to support and facilitate the transition of all new students into the Columbia community.
+New Student Programs (NSP) supports and helps facilitate the transition of all new students into the Columbia community.
 NSP works with new students and their families by providing programs supporting new students’ transition to Columbia.
 NSP hosts Campus Orientation programs and the Engage Columbia program designed to help new students integrate into Columbia’s community.

 Student Activities fosters community and collaboration through engaging and thoughtful college-wide events and programming that reflects and defines our campus culture.
 As part of our process, we provide learning and mentorship opportunities that harness the individual creative talents of our staff, student team and the greater Columbia Community.
 Traditions like New Student Convocation, Wicked Week and Columbia’s annual Manifest Urban Arts Festival.
 Student Activities also works with Columbia’s Student Programming Board (SPB), a team of students committed to planning, promoting, and producing campus-wide programs that create and foster the unique artistic community on Columbia’s campus.
 SPB enhances and unifies our community by working with other student organizations, faculty, staff, and alumni in coordinating special events and activities.